lnyaa/zig-docsearch/README.md

 # zig-docsearch

-# NOTE: zig master now has in-progress docs! see https://github.com/ziglang/zig/issues/21
+**NOTE: zig master now has in-progress docs! see https://github.com/ziglang/zig/issues/21**

 search over zig stdlib doc comments (and generate a simple html file with what's possible)

-## limitations

- - structs with `@import`s won't be checked
- - structs that don't have `pub` members will still be counted towards the end
- - search algorithm is very rudimentary
+WIP: using -fdump-analysis

 ## using